image

 Risk management and problem-solving

-- Identify potential risks and challenges that may impact the project
+• Identify and assess potential risks and issues that could affect the project

 Monitoring and reporting

-- Prepare and present detailed reports to stakeholders regularly
+• Prepare and deliver reports to stakeholders on a regular basis

-- Ensure the project remains on time and within the allocated budget.
+• Ensure the project is completed on time and within budget.

 Essential skills for project managers